angelfdezcivila/ea/README.md

 The library has been used in the following projects (non-exhaustive list):

 * [ea-model-byzantine](https://github.com/Bio4Res/ea-model-byzantine): Evolutionary algorithms with Byzantine failures in fitness evaluation
+* [pedestrian-evacuation-optimization](https://github.com/Bio4Res/pedestrian-evacuation-optimization): Optimization of crowd evacuation in case of emergency